2025 Pati demonstrations: Timeline

 Pati Protest banner calling for the "toppling of Sugowo."
 The Straw Hat Pirates' Jolly Roger can be seen in the background.

 The planned "demonstration" took place on Wednesday, August 13, 2025, and quickly grew into one of the largest mass actions in Pati's history.
-Starting 8:00 AM in the morning, people began to converge at the Alun-Alun Pati (town square) and the adjacent Pendopo Kabupaten Pati (the regent's office pavilion).
+Starting at 8:00 am, people began to converge at the Alun-Alun Pati (town square) and the adjacent Pendopo Kabupaten Pati (the regent's office pavilion).
 Many of the protesters were trucked from rural villages across the regency, moving to the city center before dawn.
 By mid-morning, the crowd carrying Indonesian flags, banners and shouting slogans filled the area in front of the Pendopo.
 Protesters chanted and held signs demanding Regent Sudewo step down ("Turunkan Bupati Sudewo").
 Demonstration leaders took turns giving speeches via loudspeakers, emphasizing that the regent's "arrogant" behavior and unpopular policies could no longer be tolerated.
 They urged participants to remain disciplined and avoid anarchic acts, framing the protest as a show that "Pati's citizens are polite, peace-loving, and not arrogant."
 Local businesses and markets closed as traders, farmers, students, and civil society groups joined the rally, including the elderly and youth (Pemuda), heeding the alliance's call for a general mobilization.

 Pati's police had coordinated reinforcements from surrounding districts, mobilizing 2,684 personnel (combined police, military, and public order officers) to safeguard the protest.
 Police Commander Kombes (Commissioner) Jaka Wahyudi, the Pati city police chief, personally stepped into the crowd alongside Lt.
 Col. Timotius Berlian Yogi Ananto, the local military (Kodim 0718) commander.
 In a public address through a megaphone, they assured the demonstrators that the authorities “stand with the people” and would facilitate the expression of aspirations.
 Police Chief Wahyudi announced that officers and TNI (army) troops would escort representatives of the protesters to convey their demands to the regional legislature (DPRD).
 These initial interactions between security officials and protesters were calm, even amicable as the crowd cheered when the officials said “Hidup rakyat!” (“Long live the people!”) and gave their thumbs-up.
 By late morning, estimates of the turnout ranged from 25,000 people swelled up to nearly 100,000 participants who had flooded Pati's city center, overwhelming security and government apparatus.
 As noon approached, tensions spiked over the key issue of Regent Sudewo's absence.
 The demonstrators’ primary demand was for Sudewo to come out and face the people.
 In the days prior, protest organizers had obtained a promise that the regent or a representative would meet them during the rally to hear their grievances.
 However, by midday, Sudewo still had not emerged from the Pendopo, which only aggravated the crowd.